cjcodeproj/mediadata/README.md

 modify the Python code base, just install it as a module into your local module path.

+# Branches

+The `main` branch of the repository will always be usable with the `main` branches of the schema and Python code repository.
+The `development` branch will almost always be consistent with the development branches of the code.

 # Validation testing code

 The `bin` directory includes one program for testing the XML files.
 If you download the XML Schema, you